 Moving forwards, architects need to build on our newfound sense of community.
 New shopping centers, parks, sociable communal spaces and inclusive outdoor areas will breathe life back into our cities.
 New homes, apartments and development projects will respond to our changing housing and social needs.
 Because establishing new communities is our future.

 Here at UK Brick, we’re using this time to be inspired.
 To plan, and to look forwards.
 Because, no matter how bleak it may seem, the future stops for no one.
 We may need to side-step, shuffle to the left, and take an unplanned detour.
 But, one way or another, our future will play out.
-So let's build it bigger and better than before.
+Just like it did with our 2022 projects.
+So let's build it bigger and better than before!

 The events of 2020 have not just highlighted the need for new and better housing.
 It has highlighted the need for communities.
 People and togetherness are key.
 And if there is anything we love here at UK Brick, it’s collaboration.